Everyone enjoys driving down the open road with your car windows down or sliding the top off of a convertible. It’s relaxing and refreshing.

 While we don’t suggest not enjoying a convertible ride on a nice day, we do agree with the article’s recommendation to not drive for long stretches with your convertible or windows down, especially at highway speeds.
 By following these simple suggestions, one may be able to prevent exposure to harmful sounds and avoid noise-induced hearing loss difficulties in the future.

-At Arnold Hearing Centres in Kitchener-Waterloo, Guelph, Simcoe and Mount Forest, we not only specialize in ways to help you hear better, but we also offer unique, custom fit solutions for ear protection.
+At Arnold Hearing Centres in Kitchener, Guelph, Simcoe, and Waterloo, we not only specialize in ways to help you hear better, but we also offer unique, custom-fit solutions for ear protection.
 Click here to see our wide range of custom ear protection.